Frequently Asked Questions

 How much of a deposit is needed to reserve a date?

-- It varies, but with our simplest wedding package a $175 deposit will suffice to reserve a date and be placed on our calendar.
+- Deposits vary with package selection, but with our simplest wedding package a minimum deposit of $295 is required to reserve a date and for the event to be placed on our calendar.

 The Marriage License